honalele/homepage/README.md

 My research interest is modeling personalized driving styles for autonomous driving.
 During my PhD course, I first model subjective risk levels for individuals, and I will implement a Human-in-the-Loop prototype for personalized data-driven control to combine learning based risk models with model predictive control.
 I am also the founder of AquaAge Inc. https://www.aquaage.org/

-My search information is update in ResearchGate, which is from following. www.researchgate.net/profile/Naren_Bao2
+My search information is updated in ResearchGate, which is from following. www.researchgate.net/profile/Naren_Bao2

 -----------------------------------------------------------------------------------
 ### Publications